StorageB/custom-command-menu/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to open an issue to request features/upgrades or submit a pull request to contribute to this project.
+Feel free to open an issue to request new features or submit a pull request to contribute to this project.

 <br>